giacomo-gcad/carbon/bgb_processing/ReadMe.md

 ### [Global Ecological Zones](https://github.com/giacomo-gcad/carbon/tree/master/bgb_processing/GEZ_2010)
 Here we used a modified version (**procedure to be described**) of Global Ecological Zones, where polygons along coastlines are
 - made to grow 300 km outward in order to avoid null values in areas with valid AGB values
-- resampled to AGB extent and resolution.
+- resampled to AGB extent and resolution (3.2 arcseconds, approximately 100m at the equator) using Nearest Neighbor algorithm.
 This modified version, already imported in grass DB, is reclassed as follows:

 | code | GEZ class                    | New class                    | New code |